richgel999/simple_opencl/README.md

 Under Windows load the generated .SLN with Visual Studio 2019/2022.
 All included headers/import libs are in the project, so no 3rd party SDK's are required.

 Under Linux, you will need a driver with OpenCL support, and the OpenCL headers/libraries.
 The easiest thing to do is to use the NVidia proprietary driver, then use "sudo apt-get install nvidia-cuda-toolkit".
 [This](https://linuxhandbook.com/setup-opencl-linux-docker/) page may help.
+Install and run the "clinfo" app to validate that your driver supports OpenCL.
 CMake will automatically find the OpenCL headers/libraries.

 Under OSX (High Sierra), it just works for me.
 CMake handles finding the libs/headers.

 ### Running

-The "bin" directory will contain the executable.
+The "bin" directory contains the sample executable, "simple_ocl".
 Running it will generate a buffer of random values.
 The GPU kernel will modify this buffer, and the CPU will read it back and validate its contents.